Frequently Asked Questions

 (b) Legislation in force as long as it is not contrary to the Constitution

-(c) Principles of the Common Law and Equity Law, except as otherwise provided that is contradicting or incompatible with the Constitution;
+(c) Principles of the Common Law and Equity Law, except as otherwise provided that is contradicting or incompatible with the Constitution

-(d) Basic Principles of Evkaf (Ahkam-ül Evkaf)
+(d) Basic Principles of Evkaf (Ahkam-ül Evkaf) referenced in Article 131 of the Constitution

 (e) The legislation related to Maritime Law which was in effect on 21 December 1963

-Common Law and Equity Law:
+Common Law and Equity Law

 The rules translated as “Ahkam-ı Umumiye” and still widely applied in England are the “Common Law,” which has developed over time through judicial decisions and has been further expanded in the civil domain.
 These rules can be defined as “laws made by judges” (also referred to as Judge-made Law).
 This type of legislation is particularly seen in England in the areas of contracts and torts.
 Similarly, in cases where the unwritten ahkam-ı umumiye proved insufficient, the principles of equity law gradually took their place in the legal system over time, with the aim of ensuring the administration of justice.